 If students are having difficulties with assignments or parents have questions, there are ways to contact me: email@example.com, “Comments” section on Google Classroom, Zoom meetings (Invitations for office hours will be sent out to students and private parent Zoom meetings can be scheduled.), Google Meet, and assignments will have brainstorming sections, reflections, comments, and questions documents on Google Classroom for written communications and further discussions.

 There is a rubric available to students for expectations.
 It will help guide them through the expectations of remote learning.
 Included in the rubric are links to resources for “How to Self-teach” themselves with videos and other resources that correspond with the various expectations along the chart.

 Assignments can be reworded, given new directions, and more examples and explanations.
 Students can be guided through the posted assignment with comments and questions, or a Zoom meeting for one-on-one help can be arranged.
 So please, do not hesitate to contact me with questions or requests for clarifications.

 Please note that Zoom meetings' attendance is required, as these meetings are ways for new material and modeling to be delivered to the students.

 I look forward to having your imput on your child's individual strengths and areas for growth, as the year unfolds.
 Please do not hesitate to contact me through e-mail (firstname.lastname@example.org), with any thoughts you have.
 Growth in reading and comprehension is obtainable.
 It will require work and perseverence.
-I am here to support your child, as she/he evolves into a competent reader.
+I am here to support your child, as she/he evolves over their academic life into a competent reader.
 I welcome you as a partner in that process.
 Best wishes for a good year!

 literacy support teacher